mikera/vectorz-clj/README.md

     => #<Vector2 [5.0,11.0]>
 ```

-Vectorz also provides some specialized functions in `mikera.vectorz.core` that give access to
+Vectorz also provides some specialised functions in `mikera.vectorz.core` that give access to
 advanced features of Vectorz that are not necessarily available through the core.matrix API.
-This includes type hinted and primitive functions that may perform better than using
+These include type hinted and primitive functions that may perform better than using
 the general purpose core.matrix API.

 Here are some Vector Examples: